tkersten09/youtube-batch/README.md

 Introduction
 ============

-_Youtube-batch_ is a command line Python script that uploads all videos (e.g.: batch upload) in given folders to Youtube (it should work on any platform -GNU/Linux, BSD, OS X, Windows, ...- that runs Python) using [GitHub:tokland/youtube-upload](https://github.com/tokland/youtube-upload) with uses the Youtube [APIv3](https://developers.google.com/youtube/v3/).
+_youtube-batch_ is a command line Python script that uploads all videos (e.g.: batch upload) in given folders to Youtube (it should work on any platform -GNU/Linux, BSD, OS X, Windows, ...- that runs Python) using the Python script on GitHub [tokland/youtube-upload](https://github.com/tokland/youtube-upload) with uses the Youtube [APIv3](https://developers.google.com/youtube/v3/).

 Dependencies
 ============